Analysis of a non-local and non-linear Fokker-Planck model for cell crawling migration: Introduction

 In the one-dimensional case, assuming that $\Omega=(-1,1)$ the previously described model writes as a non-linear and non-local Fokker-Planck equation:

 together with zero-flux boundary conditions at $x=-1$ and $x=1$:

 The main aim of this paper is to provide some results on the long time asymptotics of the solution to \eqref{eq:modele_1D} - \eqref{eq:CL_modele_1D} and to give estimates on the convergence rates in cases of convergence.
 To this end, we first look for stationary states.
+Let us denote $M = \int_{\Omega}c(t,x) \dx x$ the (conserved) mass of molecules inside the cell.
 In the case $M \le 1$, there exists a unique stationary state $G_M (x):=M exp(-x^2/2)/\int_{-1}^1exp(-y^2/2 )\D y $ towards which the solution converges and the asymptotic result is obtained through the convergence to zero of a suitable Lyapunov functional $\bL$ defined in \eqref{eq:lyapunov} in the case $M<1$, and through the convergence to zero of the relative entropy $\bH$ defined in \eqref{eq:relative_entropy} in the case $M=1$.
 Moreover, in both cases, using the logarithmic Sobolev inequality with a suitable function, we obtain an exponential decay to equilibrium. \begin{theorem} Assume that the initial datum $c_0$ satisfies both $c_0 \in L^1(-1,1)$ and $\int_{-1}^1 c_0(x) \log c_0(x)\D x<+\infty$.
 Assume in addition that $M\le 1$, then there exists a global weak solution of \eqref{eq:modele_1D} - \eqref{eq:CL_modele_1D} that satisfies the following estimates for all $T>0$,

 Moreover, the solution strongly converges in $L^1$ towards the unique stationary state $G_M (x) $ and the rate is exponential. \end{theorem}